CDRH/datura/docs/tei_to_es.md

 - [Common Ruby Equivalents for Xpath and XSLT](xslt_to_ruby_reference.md)

-In each project, there should be a file in `scripts/tei_to_es.rb`.
+In each collection, there should be a file in `scripts/tei_to_es.rb`.
 It can be used to override xpaths and behavior found in `scripts/ruby/lib/tei_to_es.rb` and can be considered to be taking the place of the old XSLT stylesheets.
 Previously, you need to understand XSLT in order to alter these overrides.
 Now, instead, you must have an understanding of Ruby.
 The following document may be easier to follow if you have a working knowledge of the following in Ruby:

 - variables
 - arrays
 - hashes
 - string methods

-Each project must have a `tei_to_es.rb` file, even if there are no overrides.
+Each collection must have a `tei_to_es.rb` file, even if there are no overrides.
 At bare minimum, the file should look like the following:

 ```
 class TeiToEs